ToddBertaOldham/Pet/README.md

-# Verdure
+# Verdure OS

 ## About
-Verdure is an operating system written in Rust.
+Verdure OS is an operating system written in Rust.
 It is still very early in development.
 The current focus is on x86_64 and UEFI.

+## Directory
+* boot_apps - Boot time applications (like the boot loader) that run on top of firmware/bare metal.
+* kernel - The microkernel core of Verdure OS.
+Manages memory, tasks, and IPC.
+* libraries - The building blocks of both the kernel and all applications.
+* scripts - Some scripts for building the OS and creating a disc image.
+* user_apps - All userspace applications including services and drivers.
+Coming soon™

 ## Building
-Make sure [Rust](https://www.rust-lang.org/tools/install) and [Cargo-xbuild](https://github.com/rust-osdev/cargo-xbuild) are installed and then run the command below from the root project directory to build the kernel and UEFI boot loader.
+Make sure [Rust](https://www.rust-lang.org/tools/install) is installed and then run the command below from the root project directory to build the kernel and boot loader.
 ```
 ./scripts/build_all.sh
 ```
-A batch script is also available for building on Windows.
+A script is also available for building on Windows.
 ```
 ./scripts/build_all.bat
 ```
 After everything has finished building, run the following from the root project directory to create a disc image.
-This step requires [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) when on Windows and requires mtools and xorriso to be installed.
+This step requires mtools and xorriso to be installed.
+[WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) is required for this step on Windows.
 ```
 ./scripts/make_image.sh
 ```